pkallberg/help.nitrous.io/_posts/2013-06-28-mac-preferences.md

 categories: [faq, mac]
 ---

 Your [Nitrous.IO for Mac](https://nitrous.io/mac) preferences allow you to configure the connection between your computer and your boxes running on Nitrous.IO.
-For example, you can add/remove SSH keys, setup tunneling to preview applications you are developing, and manage shared folders for local editing.
+For example, you can add/remove SSH keys, setup port forwarding to preview applications you are developing, and manage shared folders for local editing.

 ### Accessing Nitrous.IO for Mac preferences on Mac OS X